SanuliGehara/MyBookList-App/README.md

 # MyBookList-App

-MyBookList App is a JavaScript application that allows users to add and remove books from the book list.
-The books are stored in the browser's local storage, ensuring that the list persists even after closing the application.
+MyBookList App is a user-friendly JavaScript application designed to help you manage your book collection.
+Users can easily add books by entering the title, author, and ISBN.
+The application also allows users to remove books from the list.
+All book data is stored in the browser's local storage, ensuring your book list is saved even after closing the application.
+This simple yet effective tool is perfect for keeping track of your reading list.

 ## Features